ahmadrezaM97/notes/notes/Fleeting Notes/network/request.md

 **Process**

-* Finally once we understand the request we actucally
+* Finally once we understand the request we actually process it, whether this requires a query to the database, a read from disk, an expensive compute.

 _____
 ##### References